stablecog/stablecog/src/lib/md/blog/kandinsky-v2-1-open-source-midjourney-alternative.md

 date: 2023-04-06T15:00:00.000Z
 ---

 [Kandinsky v2.1](https://github.com/ai-forever/Kandinsky-2) is an open-source and multilingual latent diffusion model.
-It is created by a [group of researchers](https://github.com/ai-forever/Kandinsky-2#authors) from Russia and have been gaining traction in the last couple of days.
+It is created by a [group of researchers](https://github.com/ai-forever/Kandinsky-2#authors) from Russia and has been gaining traction in the last couple of days.

 ## Open Source Midjourney Alternative